Bluepig/shurong/README.md

     -   `years` can be _omitted_ or single year `2016` or multiple hyphen-separated years like `2016-2017-2018`;

         > currently only support query for years 2016 - 2018;
-        > omitting years will return data of every year

     -   `months` can be _omitted_ or single month `12` or multiple hyphen-separated months like `1-4-6`;

-        > omitting months will return data of every month

     -   `projids` can be _omitted_ or single id `1` or multiple hyphen-separated projids like `0-2`;

-        > omitting projids will return data of every project

     -   _Return_: